 3. Pass the Uniform CPA Examination.

-The New Jersey State Board of Accountancy uses the National Association of State Boards of Accountancy (NASBA) to oversee and administer the Uniform CPA Exam application and testing process.
+The Board uses NASBA to oversee and administer the Uniform CPA Exam application and testing process.
 The American Institute of Certified Public Accountants (AICPA) Uniform CPA Exam can be taken when the candidate has completed 120 hours of education including a bachelor’s degree.
 Candidates who are ready to take the exam, which is a requirement for licensure in all 50 states, should apply through the NASBA web portal.
 Approved applicants will receive a Notice to Schedule to take the exam and must pass all four sections with a score of at least 75 within a rolling 18-month period.

 4. Complete an orientation course in topics identified by the Board.